-^{}Compliance levels for the four parameters listed above are based on a running annual average determined quarterly.
+Compliance levels for the four parameters listed above are based on an running annual average determined quarterly.
 This means that every three months, we average all the samples taken during the prior twelve month period.
 Results for minimum and maximum values are based on single samples.

-PRIMARY STANDARDS-LEAD and COPPER STUDY-Monitoring of Customers' Tap Water Lakes Service Area 90th %, Num-PARAMETER/CONSTITUENTS MAJOR SOURCE IN PHG ber of Homes > AL. Results are from 56 homes sampled in 2009 ber of Homes > AL. Results are from 12 homes sampled in 2008 AL DRINKING WATER (units of measurement) Internal corrosion of COPPER (ppm at the 90th Percentile) 1.3 0.3 ND ND household plumbing Internal corrosion of 15 0.2 ND ND LEAD (ppb at the 90th Percentile) household plumbing
+PRIMARY STANDARDS-LEAD and COPPER STUDY-Monitoring of Customers' Tap Water Valleio Service Area 90th %, Number of 90th %, Number of PARAMETER/CONSTITUENTS MAIOR SOURCE IN ΑI PHG Homes > AL. Results Homes > AL. Results DRINKING WATER (units of measurement) are from 10 homes are from 56 homes sampled in 2009 sampled in 2011 Internal corrosion of COPPER (ppm at the 90th Percentile) 1.3 0.3 ND 0 ND household plumbing Internal corrosion of 15 0.2 ND ND LEAD (ppb at the 90th Percentile) household plumbing